Get 80% off your plan for your first 3 months*

 Understanding payroll components

-Every payroll calculation involves the same basic components.
-Understanding these building blocks helps you see how employee pay comes together.
+Every payroll calculation involves the same building blocks.
+Understanding these components helps you see how employee pay comes together and where your obligations sit.

 Gross wages

 Gross wages are the total amount you owe an employee before any deductions.
-For hourly workers, multiply hours worked by their hourly rate.
-For salaried employees, divide their annual salary by the number of pay periods.
+For hourly workers, multiply hours worked by their hourly rate, including any overtime.
+For salaried employees, divide their annual salary by the number of pay periods in the year.

 Deductions and withholdings